 • Disposable coffee pods → reusable filters.

-Step 8: Build a Zero-Waste Routine
+Step 8: create a Zero-waste Routine

 The key to zero-waste is consistency.
-Create a rhythm that feels natural:
+Create a rhythm that feels natural.

 • Sunday → meal prep & fridge declutter.